influxdata/docs-v2/content/influxdb/v2.0/write-data/no-code/scrape-data/_index.md

 ---
-title: Scrape data
-seotitle: Scrape data using InfluxDB scrapers
+title: Scrape data using InfluxDB scrapers
 weight: 103
 description: >
   Scrape data from InfluxDB instances or remote endpoints using InfluxDB scrapers.